gafirst/TallyLights/README.md

 How it Works
 ------------

-The script connects to Vmix via a TCP socket.
-Vmix sends a message any time the output/preview gets updated.
+The script connects to vMix via a TCP socket. vMix sends a message any time the output/preview gets updated.
 The script parses this for the camera statuses and displays it on the appropriate strip.